 Learn how to crochet a button flower using an actual button as the starting and centre point of your flower.

-These types of flowers require a bit of practice to get used to using the buttons as the centre but once you get the hang of it, watch out button collection.
+These types of flowers require a bit of practice to get used to using the buttons at the centre but once you get the hang of it, watch out for button collection.

 Today, I have used Patons Grace Yarn.
 This yarn is a Light 3 Level Weight.
 It's made of 100% mercerized cotton.
 It's really tough yarn in the sense of being exceptionally strong.
 It's very difficult to break this yarn using just your hands to pull it apart.

 There are 23 colours in this yarn line and some of them are really beautiful to make the most delicious-looking flowers.
 The flowers don't use a lot of yarn so you can expect 1 ball to go a long way if you are making these flowers.